cleitondias/CPI-/README.md

 ### Description

 This ReadMe file contains links and code for the Getting Started with Cloud Platform Integration video series.
-Please note that this info file is a work in progress and subject to changes and additions.
+Please note that this file is a work in progress and subject to changes and additions.

 ## <a name="gss4hapi"></a>Resources for Cloud Platform Integration
 1) [Getting Started with CPIS Videos](#cpiv)